-- 1. The securities of affiliates totaled ¥1,385 million. - 2.
-Among the securities borrowed under the contract of loan for consumption (securities borrowing transactions) and those borrowed with cash collateral under securities lending agreements, that the Bank had the right to sell or pledge without restrictions, the Bank held ¥8,882,990 million of securities neither sold nor pledged as of March 31, 2017. - 3.
-There were no loans to bankrupt borrowers, non-accrual delinquent loans, past-due loans for three months or more, or restructured loans.

-Loans to bankrupt borrowers refer to loans for which accrued interest is not recognized upon determination that collection or repayment of principal or interest is unlikely due to a delay in payment of principal or interest over a considerable period or for some other reasons (excluding the portion written down, hereinafter "non-accrual loans") which satisfy the conditions stipulated in Article 96, Paragraph 1, Item 3, (a) through (e) of the Order for Enforcement of the Corporation Tax Act (Cabinet Order No.97 of 1965) or Item 4 of the same Paragraph.
+- 1. The securities of affiliates totaled ¥2,376 million. - 2.
+Japanese government bonds include ¥550,132 million of unsecured and secured loaned securities for which borrowers have the right to sell or pledge. - Among the securities borrowed under the contract of loan for consumption and those borrowed with cash collateral under securities lending agreements that the Bank had the right to sell or pledge without restrictions, the Bank had ¥131,681 million of securities pledged as collateral and held ¥8,382,131 million of securities neither sold nor pledged as of March 31, 2018. - 3.
+There were no loans to bankrupt borrowers, past-due loans for three months or more, or restructured loans. - Loans to bankrupt borrowers refer to loans for which accrued interest is not recognized upon determination that collection or repayment of principal or interest is unlikely due to a delay in payment of principal or interest over a considerable period or for some other reasons (excluding the portion written down, hereinafter "non-accrual loans") which satisfy the conditions stipulated in Article 96, Paragraph 1, Item 3, (a) through (e) of the Order for Enforcement of the Corporation Tax Act (Cabinet Order No.97 of 1965) or Item 4 of the same Paragraph.